 Check out the following areas that need help from new developers:

-You can contribute code to Haiku by submitting a patch to the Haiku development bug tracker in a ticket.
-You should first read the Haiku Coding Guidelines, the guide on how to submit patches to the bug tracker and the bug tracker's guide on etiquette.
+You can contribute code to Haiku by submitting a patch to Haiku Gerrit.
+You should first read the Haiku Coding Guidelines and the bug tracker and the bug tracker's guide on etiquette.
 There's a step by step guide aimed at new contributors.

 Developers that aim to eventually gain direct commit access to the Haiku repository, need to be subscribed to the commit mailing list to be able to participate in the code review process and join the development mailing list for discussions.